LSI Keywords in SEO: Myth, Meaning, and Better Alternatives

 What to Do Instead of Chasing “LSI Keywords”

 If you want a practical modern workflow, start with the main topic, define the page intent, study the search results, identify required subtopics, note recurring entities and questions, and then write naturally.
 After that, edit for clarity, missing context, and unnecessary repetition.
-This approach produces content that feels more human and usually performs better over time because it is built around meaning rather than a dated keyword myth.

 The phrase “LSI keywords” may continue to appear in SEO conversations, but it is more useful to think in terms of topic relevance, semantic depth, and search intent alignment.
 That shift leads to stronger articles, better user experience, and a healthier long-term SEO process.